tanminggang/ColorCauldron/README.md

 # ColorCauldron
+Version 0.0

-A color mixing web app that mixes colors based on rgb values.
+A color-mixing web app that creates colors based on rgb values.